 a - b to make the example code easier to follow.

 b are different types (the "r" in

 __rsub__ stands for "right", as in right-hand side).
 This makes sure that both sides of the operation get a chance to try and make the expression work when they differ; when they are the same the assumption is

-__sub__() would have been able to handle the situation.
+__sub__() would have been able to handle the situation (plus there's a reason related to how things are implemented at the C level, discussed later).
 Even when the implementation is the same, though, you still want to call

 __rsub__() in case it matters when one of the objects is a different (sub)class.

 Now both sides of the expression get to participate!
 But what if the type of an object doesn't support subtraction for some reason (e.g.

 __rsub__ can do in that case is return